Dobeash/Munge/README.md

 > Updated 27-Sep-2022

-- **FUNCTIONS.md** lists all available functions in the munge script.
+- [Function Guide](FUNCTIONS.md) - Lists all available functions in the munge script.
-- **GUIDE.md** describes the use of major functions in the munge script.
+- [User Guide](USER.md) - Describes the use of major functions in the munge script.